theo2xl/mlb-stats/etl/README.md

 * Version control db and information.
 Run migrations to easily revert improper loads.
 * Error Handling
 * Tests
-* Proper class mapping, currently foreign keys exist, but I would like to be able to do things like see a player's last name directly from a call to the stats table.

 # Initial Problem is below